-Cash Requirements - The Company currently expects its fiscal 2018 capital expenditures to be approximately \$3,000,000 dollars less than the \$10,492,000 projected in our recent 10-K filing.
-This reduction is primarily due to leasing approximately 35 tractors in the first quarter, versus replacing with new company owned tractors, in three select markets where we anticipate benefitting from the lease program with respect to utilization, maintenance, and other expenses.
+Cash Requirements - The Company currently expects its fiscal 2018 capital expenditures to be approximately \$5,000,000 dollars less than the \$10,492,000 projected in our recent 10-K filing.
+This reduction is primarily due to reducing the size of the tractor fleet and leasing approximately 35 tractors in the first quarter, versus replacing with new company owned tractors, in three select markets where we anticipate benefitting from the lease program with respect to utilization, maintenance, and other expenses.
 All capital expenditures made during fiscal 2018 we expect to be fully funded by our cash generated from operations.
 The Company does not currently pay any cash dividends on common stock